 By recognizing individual behaviors and preferences — at scale — you can re-engage users with content they care about.

-Optimal Time Push Notifications
+Optimal Time Push Notification Tools

 The other personalized delivery method is Optimal Time.
 Data shows that personalizing the send times to individual usage patterns increases engagement.
 Even more astounding, this strategy can increase app retention by 7x.

 Sending push notifications clearly impacts your engagement and retention.
 The more personalized those notifications, the better.